goharbor/website/docs/install-config/configure-user-settings-cli.md

 ## Configure Users Settings using an Environment Variable

-Introduced in 2.3.0 is the ability to use an environment variable in the core container, `CONFIG_OVERWRITE_JSON`, to configure user settings.
+Introduced in 2.3.0 is the ability to use an environment variable, `CONFIG_OVERWRITE_JSON`, in the core container to configure user settings.
+Once the `CONFIG_OVERWRITE_JSON` variable is set, you can only update or remove settings by updating the `CONFIG_OVERWRITE_JSON` and restarting the container.
+You will not be able to update user settings in the Harbor interface or in the commandline.

 **Example CONFIG_OVERWRITE_JSON configuration:**